REPTILE HEATING.

 Infrared Heat Bulbs: These

-are a specific red colored Infrared Reptile bulb that reflects a lot of heat and come in a
+are a specific red coloured Infrared Reptile bulb that reflects a lot of heat and come in

-variety of wattages.
+a variety of wattage's.
 They are best used without a shade (this will

-prolong the life of the bulb) and must be used with a probe thermostat to
+prolong the life of the bulb).
+These bulbs must be mounted inside a mesh

-inside a mesh protection cage to prevent burns to active Dragons and burns to the
+protection cage to prevent burns to active Dragons and burns to the keeper by

-keeper by accidentally coming in contact with a hot bulb.
-As these bulbs give off a lot of
+accidentally coming in contact with a hot bulb.
+As these bulbs give off a lot of heat they

 Heat Rocks, Heat Pads, and Under Substrate Heating